kookerboo/wedding/README.md

 # wedding
-Website for Mike and Claire's wedding
-Vanilla website for our wedding.
+Vanilla HTML, JS and CSS website for Mike and Claire's wedding.